DGCK81LNN/DGCK81LNN/README.md

   * Unity

     I got to know about Unity from the [*Dancing Line*][8] ([alternate information in Chinese][9]) [fan labor][10] community and have tried creating my own level.
-I failed though, due to the fact that the currently existing open-source DLFM template projects fail to satisfy me.
+I failed though, because the currently existing open-source DLFM template projects fail to satisfy me.
 I have been trying to create a template project (or rather, a developing environment) that is easier to use and whose code is more orderly and extensible.

 </details>